ecrosstexas/ecrosstexas.com-excellent/src/posts/2021-09-04-tamu-ruf-spotify.md

 ---
-title: TAMU RUF–Live at Christ the King
+title: "TAMU RUF–Live at Christ the King"
+description: "Aggie RUF recorded an EP in Houston.
+Listen on Spotify."
 date: 2021-09-04
 layout: post
 category: blogpost